To get a visa to study in New Zealand you and the programme of study you intend to study must meet our requirements.

-Your course must be approved by the New Zealand Qualifications Authority (NZQA).
+Your programme of study must be approved by the New Zealand Qualifications Authority (NZQA).

 Two main kinds of primary and secondary schools in New Zealand can offer places to international students.
-The main difference between the two is the way they are funded, which affects their ability to offer courses to international students.
+The main difference between the two is the way they are funded, which affects their ability to offer programme of study to international students.

-Tertiary education providers can offer courses to international students if they meet certain conditions.
+Tertiary education providers can offer programme of study to international students if they meet certain conditions.

 You may have to be accompanied by a guardian (your parent or legal guardian), who will come to New Zealand with you.
 You need a guardian if you are enrolled in years 1 to 8 of a school, or a student aged 13 or under and enrolled in a private training establishment.